zsparal/api-documentation/source/components/styling.rst

 Most of the styling should be applied to the injected ``.mollie-component`` container.
 The ``<div class="mollie-component" />`` container lives completely in your own environment and thus will give the most flexible way of styling.
-To see how this works please visit our `Components Examples repository <https://github.com/mollie/components-examples>`_ for examples.
+To see how this works, visit our `Components Examples repository <https://github.com/mollie/components-examples>`_ for examples.

 * ``.mollie-component`` Will always be present.
 You can use this class to style border and background properties.